Rajashreepari/Notes-Taking-App/README.md

 2. Navigate to the project directory:

      cd note-taking-app

 3. Run the application:

      python app.py

  ## Usage

-Add notes by filling in the title, content, and tags.
+1.Add notes by filling in the title, content, and tags.

-Select a note from the list to view, update, or delete it.
+2.Select a note from the list to view, update, or delete it.

-Use the search bar to quickly find notes.
+3.Use the search bar to quickly find notes.

 ## Requirements

-Python 3.x
+1.Python 3.x

-Tkinter (comes pre-installed with Python)
+2.Tkinter (comes pre-installed with Python)